Need Help? Give us a call.

 1 (800) 345-3452

-According to the U.S. Bureau of Labor Statistics, 1,332,700 people in the US call themselves accountants, and according to the AICPA (American Institute of Certified Public Accountants), there are over 660,000 active CPAs.
+According to the U.S. Bureau of Labor Statistics, 1,332,700 people in the U.S. call themselves accountants, and according to the AICPA (American Institute of Certified Public Accountants), about 660,000 of those accountants are certified public accountants (CPA).

-With so many accountants out there, how do you know that you’re working with one you can trust?
+With so many accountants out there, how do you know that you’re working with one you can trust, if you do need to hire one?

-According to the AICPA, 168 CPAs received disciplinary actions in 2016 and 78 have already been reprimanded in the 1st quarter of 2017.
+According to the AICPA, disciplinary actions were taken against 80 CPAs in 2018, and 25 CPAs have already been reprimanded in 2019.
 Over 3,000 tax practitioners are listed as having received sanctions by the IRS in the past 25 years, according the IRS.gov website.
 We also hear horror stories in the news about individuals and organizations that have been financially ruined because the accountant they trusted mismanaged their funds or used them for personal gain.

-These are signs you can look out for when working with your own accountant to help you recognize if there could be an issue.
+There are signs you can look out for when working with your accountant to help you recognize if there could be an issue.
+If you notice any of the following, you should rethink your relationship with that accountant immediately.

 The first sign that you shouldn’t trust your accountant is if they openly discuss another client’s business.
 Licensed accounting professionals such as CPAs, enrolled agents, tax attorneys, and certified bookkeepers are bound by a code of professional ethics that requires them to safeguard their clients’ identity and sensitive financial information from others.